A phase-field approach to model evaporation from porous media: Modeling and upscaling: Sharp-Interface Formulation

 \subsection{Conservation of Mass}

-Note that the solid phase is not mobile and also it is not chemically reactive, thus we do not have to consider its mass balance.
+Since the solid phase is immobile and also chemically non-reactive, we do not have to consider its mass balance.
 It is simply reduced to ${\bf v}_S = {\bf 0}$ in $\Omega_S$; \emph{i.e.,} there is no velocity in the solid.
-In general the liquid and gas phases both consist of vapor and air as components.
-Technically vapor is just water, and thus is the major component of the liquid phase, and we neglect for simplicity the appearance of air as component in the liquid phase.
-However, through evaporation the vapor (water) becomes a component in the gas phase.
-Hence, we need to consider the mass conservation of the component as well as for the phases.
-The mass balance for the two fluid phases are formulated as
+In general, the liquid and gas phases both consist of vapor and air as components.
+However, through evaporation, the vapor (water) becomes a component in the gas phase.
+Hence, we need to consider the mass conservation of the components as well as the phases.
+The mass balance for the two fluid phases is formulated as

 where $\rho_{\alpha}$ and ${\bf v}_{\alpha}$ are the density and velocity of the phase $\alpha$, respectively.
-The condition on $\Gamma_{lg} (t)$ is a jump condition ensuring conservation of mass of the phases when there is a mass transfer (in the present study evaporation) between the phases.
-The normal velocity of the evolving fluid-fluid interface $v_n$ is a-priori unknown, and is defined with positive direction into the gas.
+The condition on $\Gamma_{lg} (t)$ is a jump condition ensuring the conservation of mass of the phases when there is a mass transfer (in the present study evaporation) between the phases.
+The normal velocity of the evolving fluid-fluid interface $v_n$ is a priori unknown and is defined with a positive direction into the gas.
 Note that a positive $v_n$ leads to condensation, while a negative $v_n$ corresponds to evaporation.
 Moreover, the normal vector ${\bf n}$ of the fluid-fluid interface is pointing into the gas phase.
-We define $\dot{m}$ the mass transfer rate between liquid and gas, as
+We define $\dot{m}$ to be the mass transfer rate between liquid and gas, as

-which is positive when mass goes from liquid to gas.
+which is positive when the mass goes from liquid to gas.

-Since during evaporation the effect of the air dissolved into the liquid is not so significant, we neglect the presence of the air component in the liquid phase.
-Hence, we drop the component conservation equation for air, and assume that the liquid phase consists of vapor only.
-Now for the mass conservation of the vapor component in the gas phase, we consider the conservation of the moles, and hence formulate conservation using mole fractions (see Ref. \cite{Class2002a}).
+Now for the mass conservation of the vapor component in the system, we consider the conservation of the moles, and hence formulate conservation using mole fractions (see Ref. \cite{Class2002a}).
 Diffusion inside the phases is taken into account in the governing equation using Fick's law of diffusion.